cometaj2/huckle/README.rst

     Invokes the cliname to issue API calls, the details of which are left to API implementers.

-    documentation and commands are presented gradually, as incomplete calls are made, to provide users with a way to incrementally discover and learn how calls are issued to an API.
+    Documentation and commands are presented gradually, as incomplete calls are made, to provide users with a way to incrementally discover and learn how calls are issued to an API.

 Configuration
 -------------

+Huck uses the .bash_profile to defer to a ~/.huck/.huck_profile for CLI aliases; to avoid crowding the .bash_profile and to facilitate cleanup if huck is uninstalled.

-    Huck uses CLI configuration files (e.g. ~/.huck/usp5/config) to associate a specific CLI, usp5 in this example, to a hypermedia API url root.
+Huck also uses CLI configuration files (e.g. ~/.huck/usp5/config) to associate a specific CLI, usp5 in this example, to a hypermedia API url root.

 Each CLI configuration file contains:
     - A URL to the root of the hypermedia CLI API